Billu Barber: Soundtrack

-Released on 5 January 2009, the soundtrack for Billu has music by Pritam with lyrics from Gulzar, Neeraj Shridhar, Sayeed Quadri, Ashish Pandit and Mayur Puri.
+Released on 5 January 2009, the soundtrack for Billu Barber was composed Pritam with lyrics by Gulzar, Neeraj Shridhar, Sayeed Quadri, Ashish Pandit, and Mayur Puri.

-The song "Khudaya Khair" was recorded by playback singer Abhijeet Bhattacharya who has rendered his voice for Shahrukh Khan in many movies.
-However, due to the ongoing controversy between Abhijeet and SRK, the song was withdrawn and was only used as a reprised version.
+The song "Khudaya Khair" was recorded by playback singer Abhijeet Bhattacharya who has rendered his voice for Shahrukh Khan in many films.
+However, due to the controversy that was happening between Abhijeet and SRK, the song was withdrawn and was only used as a reprised version.

 The song "Love Mera Hit Hit" was sampled by Serbian pop singer Anabela in her song "Igra Istine", by Serbian singer Dejan Stanković in his song "Kaligula" and by Macedonian singer Boki 13 in his song "Kaligula".

 Controversy

 The film was originally titled Billu Barber, but salon and beauty parlour associations of Bandra raised objections by finding the word "Barber" derogatory.
 As head of the film's production company, Shah Rukh Khan eventually removed the word from the movie title and promotions, renaming the film Billu.
-He also invited 'The Hairdressers' Association of Mumbai members to the premier of the movie in order to assuage their protests.
+He also invited 'The Hairdressers' Association of Mumbai' members to the premier of the movie in order to assuage their protests.